-Consider, again, Rescorla's GCD program.
-And let us consider, not Scheme, but a Common Lisp version.
+Consider a Common Lisp version of Rescorla's GCD program.
 The Common Lisp version will look identical to the Scheme version (the languages share most of their syntax), but the Common Lisp version has two global variables-read-base and print-base-that tell the computer how to interpret input and how to display output.
 By default, read-base is set to 10.
-So the Common Lisp read-procedure sees the threecharacter sequence '115' (for example); decides that it satisfies the syntax of an integer; converts that sequence of characters to an internal representation of type integer-which is represented internally as a binary numeral implemented as bits or switch-settings-does the same with (say) '20'; and computes their GCD using the algorithm from §2.1.4 on the binary representation.
+So the Common Lisp read-procedure sees the three-character sequence '115' (for example); decides that it satisfies the syntax of an integer; converts that sequence of characters to an internal representation of type integer-which is represented internally as a binary numeral implemented as bits or switch-settings-does the same with (say) '20'; and computes their GCD using the algorithm from §2.1.4 on the binary representation.
 If the physical computer had been an old IBM machine, the computation might have used binary-coded decimal numerals instead, thus computing in base 10.
-If read-base had been set to 13, the input characters would have been interpreted as base-13 numerals, and the very same Common Lisp (or Scheme) code would have correctly computed the GCD of 18710 and 2610.
-One could either say that the algorithm computes with numbers-not numerals-or with base-2 numerals as a canonical representation of numbers, depending on one's view concerning such things as Platonism or nominalism.
+If read-base had been set to 13, the input characters would have been interpreted as base-13 numerals, and the very same Common Lisp (or Scheme) code would have correctly computed the GCD of 187{10} and 26{10} .
+One could either say that the algorithm computes with numbers-not numeralsor with base-2 numerals as a canonical representation of numbers, depending on one's view concerning such things as Platonism or nominalism.
 And similarly for output: The switch-settings containing the GCD of the input are then output as base-10 or base-13 numerals, as pixels on a screen or ink on paper, depending on the value of such things as print-base.
-The point, once again, with respect to Rescorla's example, is that a single Common Lisp (or Scheme) algorithm is being executed by both M{10} and M{13} .
-Those machines are different; they do not "have the same local, intrinsic, physical properties" [Rescorla, 2013, 687], because M{10} has read-base and print-base set to 10, whereas M{13} has read-base and print-base set to 13.26
+The point, once again, with respect to Rescorla's example, is that a single Common Lisp (or Scheme) algorithm is being executed correctly by both M{10} and M{13} .
+Those machines are different; they do not "have the same local, intrinsic, physical properties" [Rescorla, 2013, 687], because M{10} has read-base and print-base set to 10, whereas M{13} has read-base and print-base set to $13.^{25}$